sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

         cpu: "500m"
 ```

-Each container has its own requirements of resources (ie, CPU or RAM, disk, network etc), there comes requests & limits in kubes.
-This helps alot in keeping your nodes healthy.
+Each container has its own requirements of resources (ie, CPU, RAM, disk, network etc), there comes requests & limits in kubes.
+This helps in keeping your nodes healthy.
 Many times due to bad limits or not defining limits, your pods can go crazy at utilization, eat any resources and can lead to node starvation and lead to Node becomes unhealthy and goes in ```[Not Ready]``` state due to resource exhaustion.
 We had this multiple times at early stage and now we had fine tuned each pods resources based on its hunger behaviour.

-> How to define Node resources in kubernetes cluster?
+##### How to define Node resources in kubernetes cluster?

 Depends on container type <sub>(which you are running inside a pod)</sub>, you can define different Node pools.
 Suppose you have modules named ```Core.X, Core.Y and Core.Z``` , all of them needs ```2 core, 2 GB``` each to run, then you can have **Standard Node Pool** to run them.
-In this case, i will allocate below config for my Node pool.
+In this case, i will allocate following config for my Node pool.

  - Name : Standard Pool
  - Pool Size : 2
  - Node Config: 4 Core, 4 GB
- - Node Pool Size : 8 Core, 8 GB
+ - Node Pool Resource : 8 Core, 8 GB
  - ```Utilization``` : 6 Core, 6 GB (75 % used Core & RAM)

 Now, lets say i have high memory eater modules. let call them ```Mem.X, Mem.Y and Mem.Z``` , all of them needs ```0.5 core, 4 GB``` each to run, then you need **High memory Node Pool** to run them.
-In this case, i will allocate now below config for my Node pool.
+In this case, i will allocate different config for my Node pool.

 - Name : HighMem Pool
 - Pool Size : 2
 - Node Config : 1 Core, 8 GB
-- Node Pool : 2 Core, 16 GB
+- Node Pool Resource : 2 Core, 16 GB
 - ```Utilization``` : 1.5 Core, 12 GB (75 % used Core & RAM)